alskipp/ASProgressPopUpView/README.md

 Which files are needed?
 ---

-For [CocoaPods](http://beta.cocoapods.org) users, simply add `pod 'ASProgressPopupView'` to your podfile.
-Don't forget, CocoaPods includes the `try` command, type `$ pod try ASProgressPopupView` in the terminal, CocoaPods will download the demo project into a temp folder and open it in Xcode.
+For [CocoaPods](http://beta.cocoapods.org) users, simply add `pod 'ASProgressPopUpView'` to your podfile.
+Don't forget, CocoaPods includes the `try` command, type `$ pod try ASProgressPopUpView` in the terminal, CocoaPods will download the demo project into a temp folder and open it in Xcode.
 Magic.

 If you don't use CocoaPods, just include these files in your project: